vogler/tasktime-2021/README.md

   - [auth0](https://auth0.com/) free plan has 7k users and 2 social connections; their React example uses hook, so page first loads, then checks auth and then loads rest -> too many round trips (same as with firebase)
   - [passport](https://github.com/jaredhanson/passport) has passport-local for username+password and normalized profile information, but requires way too much code

-Tried Svelte and Firebase in an older iteration: https://github.com/vogler/track-time_svelte-firebase.
+Tried Svelte and Firebase in an older iteration: https://github.com/vogler/tasktime_svelte-firebase.
 By now Svelte seems to officially support TypeScript: https://svelte.dev/blog/svelte-and-typescript.

 ## Setup
 Run `npm install`.
 If you want to use sqlite instead of PostgreSQL, edit `backend/schema.prisma`.

-- setup DB: `brew install postgresql && brew services start postgresql && createdb track-time`
+- setup DB: `brew install postgresql && brew services start postgresql && createdb tasktime`
-- set `DATABASE_URL`, e.g. create `.env` file with `DATABASE_URL = 'postgresql://user@localhost:5432/track-time'`
+- set `DATABASE_URL`, e.g. create `.env` file with `DATABASE_URL = 'postgresql://user@localhost:5432/tasktime'`
 - setup tables: `npm run db-push`

 Use `npm start` to start the server with reload on changes and HMR via snowpack.